hhhhc-da/qqbot/README.md

 Write a start shell program like:

   root@user:/home/user/bot/qsign# echo "bash bin/unidbg-fetch-qsign --basePath=txlib/8.9.63" > start.sh && chmod -R 755 start.sh

-(Or make a new 'txt' file and write 'start bin/unidbg-fetch-qsign.bat --basePath=txlib/8.9.63' then change filename to 'start.bat' on Windows, and you can execute it by double click it)
+(or make a new 'txt' file and write 'start bin/unidbg-fetch-qsign.bat --basePath=txlib/8.9.63' then change filename to 'start.bat' on Windows, and you can execute it by double click it)

 OKK, we can use it by this command:

   root@user:/home/user/bot/qsign# bash start.sh

 (It's okay with graphic interface, try double click it.)